-I'm currently working for Akamai Technologies.
-The question is not, "How do we stop people from breaking into our systems," but, "How do we design systems with fewer flaws that attackers can exploit -- and structure development processes to design such systems?"
+The question is not, “How do we stop people from breaking into our systems,” but, “How do we convince ourselves we have built safe systems out of sucky software?”

 I attended MIT as an undergraduate majoring in Computer Science.